 - 1. Be licensed to practice law in North Carolina. - 2.
 Demonstrate that he or she: - a.
-Has a confidential place in which to meet clients and will be available for meetings on a reasonable basis: - b.
+Has a confidential place in which to meet clients and will be available for meetings on a reasonable basis; - b.
 Has available to clients a reliable means of communication, including a telephone number with the capability for callers to leave voice messages and a valid email address; and - c.
 Will be available to the courts for scheduled court appearances. - 3.
-Certify that he or she has read the portion(s) of the Indigent Appointment List Orientation Packet relevant to the list(s), posted on the IDS website. - 4.
 Submit an application to be placed on the particular list and be approved as provided in Article VI, above.